Adaptive norms for deep learning with regularized Newton methods: Introduction

-In the era of big data and deep neural networks, stochastic gradient descent (SGD) is one of the most widely used training algorithms~\cite{bottou2010large}.
-However, gradient descent is known to be inadequate to optimize functions that are not well-conditioned \cite{nesterov2013introductory,shalev2017failures} and thus adaptive first-order methods that employ dynamic, coordinate-wise learning rates based on past gradients -- including Adagrad \cite{duchi2011adaptive}, RMSprop \cite{tieleman2012lecture} and Adam \cite{kingma2014adam} -- have become a popular alternative to SGD.
+In the era of deep neural networks, stochastic gradient descent (SGD) is one of the most widely used training algorithms~\citep{bottou2010large}.
+What makes SGD so attractive is its simplicity and per-iteration cost that is independent of the size of the training set ($n$) and scale linearly in the dimensionality ($d$).
+However, gradient descent is known to be inadequate to optimize functions that are ill-conditioned \citep{nesterov2013introductory,shalev2017failures} and thus adaptive gradient methods that employ dynamic, coordinate-wise learning rates based on past gradients---including Adagrad \citep{duchi2011adaptive}, RMSprop \citep{tieleman2012lecture} and Adam \citep{kingma2014adam}---have become a popular alternative, often providing significant speed-ups over SGD.

 From a theoretical perspective, Newton methods provide stronger convergence guarantees by appropriately transforming the gradient in ill-conditioned regions according to second-order derivatives.
-It is precisely this Hessian information that allows \emph{regularized} Newton methods to enjoy superlinear local convergence as well as to escape saddle points~\cite{conn2000trust}, which can slow gradient methods down significantly~\cite{du2017gradient} and are believed to be prevalent in high dimensional problems \cite{dauphin2014identifying}.
-Among the class of regularized Newton methods, trust region \cite{conn2000trust} and cubic regularization algorithms \cite{cartis2011adaptive} are the most principled approaches, as they yield the strongest convergence guarantees.
-Recently, stochastic extensions have emerged ~\cite{xu2017newton,yao2018inexact,kohler2017sub,gratton2017complexity}, which suggest their applicability for deep learning.
+It is precisely this Hessian information that allows \emph{regularized} Newton methods to enjoy superlinear local convergence as well as to provably escape saddle points~\citep{conn2000trust}.
+While second-order algorithms have a long-standing history even in the realm of neural network training \citep{hagan1994training,becker1988improving}, they were mostly considered as too computationally and memory expensive for practical applications.
+Yet, the seminal work of \cite{martens2010deep} renewed interest for their use in deep learning by proposing efficient \textit{Hessian-free} methods that only access second-order information via matrix-vector products which can be computed at the cost of an additional backpropagation \citep{pearlmutter1994fast,schraudolph2002fast}.
+Among the class of regularized Newton methods, trust region \citep{conn2000trust} and cubic regularization algorithms \citep{cartis2011adaptive} are the most principled approaches in the sense that they yield the strongest convergence guarantees.
+Recently, stochastic extensions have emerged ~\citep{xu2017newton,yao2018inexact,kohler2017sub,gratton2017complexity}, which suggest their applicability for deep learning.

-We here propose a further simple modification to make TR methods even more suitable for neural network training.
-Particularly, we build up on the following alternative interpretation of adaptive gradient methods (Section~\ref{sec:adaptive_grad_methods}):
+We here propose a simple modification to make TR methods even more suitable for neural network training.
+Particularly, we build upon the following alternative view on adaptive gradient methods:

+\textit{While gradient descent can be interpreted as a spherically constrained first-order TR method, preconditioned gradient methods---such as Adagrad---can be seen as first-order TR methods with ellipsoidal trust region constraint.}